 The world of Overside has a wiki.

 Not to be confused with the straw teenage driver of a Rice Burner.

 This webcomic provides examples of:

 - Art Evolution: Dahm improved his brush-drawn linework massively while making the comic.
 Compare T-O-E leaving suntown with Rice Boy leaving Suntown, 434 pages later.

 - Avoid the Dreaded G Rating: The comic has one page of gratuitous brother-sister incest, in a story that's otherwise completely free of sex and innuendo.

 - Badass Adorable: Admit it, Rice Boy's like Frodo, sweet-natured, cute, huggable and brave.
 Also Gerund.

-- Because Destiny Says So / Chosen One: Played with.
+- Because Destiny Says So: Played with.
 Over the years hundreds of people were declared to be the fulfiller until they finally found the right one.
 In the end, both T-O-E and Rice Boy met the requirements to be Fulfiller, but T-O-E is the one who dies first.

 - Bilingual Bonus: Evan Dahm's constructed language of Seen-Script is present in places all over the Overworld, and gives those who can read it extra little insights into the world.

 - Bittersweet Ending: The 'vaguely-defined' prophecy is fulfilled and Spatch is defeated.
 But T.O.E. is stabbed by Golgo for the last time while trying to save Rice Boy.
 Rice Boy and Gerund return to Rice Boy's home and will get to live Happily Ever After, but both are deeply shaken by everything that's happened.